New features to convert WhatApp messages, edit Plists and reset restriction passcodes

 - Click the "Extract" menu and select "Restrictions PIN"

 Read iOS 2 and iOS 3 backups: Support for old backup files

-We have re-added support for iOS 2.0 and iOS 3.0 backups, which means you can access data from your old firmware devices.
-So if you have a dusty old backups of your iOS3.0 device, you can now open them and access data with our iPhone Backup Extractor.
+We have restored support for iOS 2.0 and iOS 3.0 backups, which means you can access data from your old firmware devices.
+So if you have a dusty old backups of your iOS 3.0 device, you can now open them and access data with iPhone Backup Extractor.

 Improved support for encrypted backups

 The iPhone Backup Extractor has also been updated to handle corrupt, encrypted iTunes backups more elegantly for our users.
 It now notifies about any encryption issues within the backup, and will extract available data where possible despite any encryption corruption found.

 Previously, users trying to open corrupt encrypted backups may have received one of the following errors: